 Sentence Embedding Models¶

-The following models have been tuned to embed sentences and short paragraphs.
-The paraphrase-MiniLM-L6-v2 model offers a great trade-off between performance and speed.
+The following models have been tuned to embed sentences and short paragraphs up to a length of 128 word pieces.

 Question-Answer Retrieval - MSMARCO¶